Riley-Adams/portfolio/README.md

 [Repository](https://github.com/rjcampbe/MAT-124-MRSA-Project)

-In this second phase, we examined the genetic similarity and evolution of 224 isolates of hypervirulent ST-8 type Staphylococcus *aureus* in order to gain insight into the background and spread of MRSA.
+In the second phase, we examined the genetic similarity and evolution of 224 isolates of hypervirulent ST-8 type Staphylococcus *aureus* in order to gain insight into the background and spread of MRSA.
 In R, we implement various packages to conduct multiple sequence alignment, phylogenetic tree analysis, and topological data analysis.

 ### 3d Structure / Summary Report